 For example, let’s say you’ve had numerous people contact you about a specific item they wanted that was out of stock.
 Or, heaven forbid, a product that they had issues with.
 Rather than sending a blanket email to all subscribers about quantity replenishment or improvement, create a campaign targeted directly to people tagged based on this specific scenario.
 Let them know you value them, their feedback, and their business, and you wanted them to be first to know.
 How’s that for personalized?

 A study by Adestra showed that 60% of people think they get too many promotional emails from brands, so personalized or not, keep a cadence that feels appropriate.

-Everything mentioned above can be done using ShippingEasy’s Customer Management platform, hosted right in the dashboard where online sellers can manage their shipments and inventory.
-Want to test drive it in a demo?
-Reserve a time now!
+Everything mentioned above can be done using ShippingEasy’s Customer Marketing platform, hosted right in the dashboard where online sellers can manage their shipments and inventory.